 - 1) All UC requirements were evaluated for match with a Global Requirement.
 Some UC requirements may be mapped into more than one Global Requirement; likewise, Global Requirements may be supported by more than one UC requirement.
 There was no merging of UC requirements.
-Not all UC requirements were mapped into a Global Requirement. - 2) Given that there is some heterogeneity in the criteria used to classify UC requirements into Business, Functional, Non-functional and Technological, and that the criteria for Global Requirements also ends up being different, an UC requirement and the corresponding Global Requirement may be of different categories.
-The criteria used for the Global Requirements is described in the next section. - 3) Some important Global Requirements did not have a specific UC requirement onto which to map, but would be found in the UC description or implicitly in the definition of other UC requirements.
-In Section 3, when listing UC requirements that support a global requirement, we identify such cases by adding the tag implicit.
+Not all UC requirements were mapped into a Global Requirement. - 2) Given that there is some heterogeneity in the criteria used to classify UC requirements into Business, Functional, Non-functional and Technological, and that the criteria for Global Requirements also ends up being different, an UC requirement and the corresponding Global Requirement may be of different categories. - 3) Some important Global Requirements did not have a specific UC requirement onto which to map, but would be found in the UC description or implicitly in the definition of other UC requirements.
+In Chapter 4, when listing UC requirements that support a global requirement, we identify such cases by adding the tag implicit.